forcedotcom/SFDX-Data-Move-Utility-Desktop-App/README.md

 - **Ease of Use:** The intuitive graphical interface simplifies the SFDMU Plugin configuration of migration tasks, even for users with limited technical skills, making complex operations more accessible.
 - **Visual Management:** Users can easily add, modify, or remove migration components such as sObjects and field mappings, offering a clear visual representation of changes.
 This visual approach helps users better manage and organize their data migration tasks.
 - **Error Reduction:** By minimizing common configuration mistakes made during manual file editing, the graphical interface enhances the reliability of data migrations.
-- **Secure Data Handling:** All data is processed locally on the client’s machine, with no data sent to any third parties over the internet.
-All external interactions occur exclusively with the Salesforce REST API, ensuring your data remains secure and is handled in compliance with stringent privacy and security policies.
+- **Secure Data Handling:** All data is processed locally on the client's machine, with the only exception being interaction with the Salesforce REST API.
+This ensures that your data remains secure and is handled in compliance with strict privacy and security policies.

 ## Supported OS